raghukul01/Spectral-Graph-Theory/Pratyush_Singh/log.md

   * Assignment 4 (all questions solved and solution is uploaded)
   * Prime Numbers(code is submitted)
   * Assignment 3 (code is uploaded)
-  * Wilson theorum proof in late
+  * Wilson theorum proof in latex